 - Running: In this state, instructions are being executed.

-- Waiting: In this state, the process is waiting for the different event to occur like I/O completion or treatment of a signal.
+- Waiting: In this state, the process is waiting for different events like I/O completion or treatment of a signal.

 - Ready: In this state, the process waits to assign a processor.